Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/plague-doctor.md

 Starting at 3rd level, your presence is often an omen of death.
 You gain proficiency in the Intimidation skill.
 If you already have this proficiency, you gain expertise.

 # Noxious Miasma
 Starting at 3rd level, you gain proficiency with the Poisoner's Kit.
 If you already have this proficiency, you gain expertise.
-When you finish a short or long rest, you can create noxious vials until you have a number equal to your Intelligence modifier.
+When you finish a short or long rest, you can create a number of noxious vials equal to your Intelligence modifier (minimum of 1).
+They retain their potency for 24 hours.

 When a creature takes the attack action, it can replace one of its attacks with throwing a noxious vial to a point it can see within 20 feet.
 When the vial shatters it creates a noxious cloud with a 5-foot radius that lasts until the start of your next turn.
 Each creature that enters or starts its turn inside the cloud must succeed a Constitution saving throw (DC equal 8 + your Intelligence modifier + your proficiency bonus) or take XdY poison or necrotic damage (your choice) and have the poisoned condition until the end of your next turn, where X is your proficiency bonus and Y is the size of your Medical dice.